Olive oil: Phenolic composition

-Olive oil contains traces of phenolics (about 0.5%), such as esters of tyrosol, hydroxytyrosol, oleocanthal and oleuropein, which give extra virgin olive oil its bitter, pungent taste, and are also implicated in its aroma.
-Olive oil is a source of at least 30 phenolic compounds, among which are elenolic acid, a marker for maturation of olives, and alpha-tocopherol, one of the eight members of the Vitamin E family.
+Olive oil contains traces of polyphenols (about 0.5%), such as esters of tyrosol, hydroxytyrosol, oleocanthal, and oleuropein, which give olive oil a slightly bitter taste and characteristic aroma.
+Olive oil contains numerous polyphenols, among which are elenolic acid, a marker for maturation of olives, and alpha-tocopherol, a vitamin E compound.
 Oleuropein, together with other closely related compounds such as 10-hydroxyoleuropein, ligstroside and 10-hydroxyligstroside, are tyrosol esters of elenolic acid.

-Other phenolic constituents include flavonoids, lignans and pinoresinol.
+Other phenolic constituents include flavonoids, lignans, and pinoresinol.

+Polyphenols, which are beneficial to health, are vulnerable to degradation largely by heat.
+Extraction of cold-pressed olive oil at temperatures below 25 °C (the maximum permitted for cold-pressed oil is 27 °C), improves retention of polyphenols, as does processing just hours after harvesting, harvesting early, avoiding prolonged mixing, and minimising exposure to oxygen.
+Some measures to preserve polyphenol content reduce yield.
+In use, prolonged storage reduces polyphenol concentration; storage in a dark glass container at or below 15 °C, or even refrigeration, is better.
+When oil is used for cooking rather than at room temperature, polyphenol content decreases with temperature, dropping significantly at 150 °C.

+A peppery or bitter taste indicates higher polyphenol content.

 Nutrition

 Olive oil is 100% fat, containing no carbohydrates, dietary fiber, protein or water (table).

-In a reference amount of 100 g, olive oil supplies 884 kcals of food energy, and is a rich source (20% or more of the Daily Value, DV) of vitamin E (96% DV) and vitamin K (57% DV) (table).
+In a reference amount of 100 g, olive oil supplies 884 kcals of food energy, and is a rich source (20% or more of the Daily Value, DV) of vitamin E (96% DV) and vitamin K (50% DV) (table).

-One tablespoon (13.5 g) of olive oil supplies 119 kcal of food energy and contains 13.5 g of fat, including 9.9 g of monounsaturated fat (mainly as oleic acid), 1.4 g of polyunsaturated fat (mainly as linoleic acid), and 1.9 g of saturated fat (mainly as palmitic acid).
+One tablespoon (13.5 g) of olive oil supplies 119 calories of food energy and contains 13.5 g of fat, including 9.9 g of monounsaturated fat (mainly as oleic acid), 1.4 g of polyunsaturated fat (mainly as linoleic acid), and 1.9 g of saturated fat (mainly as palmitic acid) (see pick list from table reference).